r-craig73/coin_combinations/readme.md

 #### By Ron Craig (https://github.com/r-craig73) & David Lewis

 ## Description
-#### An Epicodus lesson 02/07/2018: Create a script that lets a user enter an amount of cents and shows the smallest number of quarters, dimes, nickels, and pennies needed to make that change.
+#### An Epicodus lesson 02/07/2018: Create a script that lets a user enter an amount of change in cents and shows the smallest number of quarters, dimes, nickels, and pennies needed to make that change.

 #### Coin Combinations Case Specs